Custom swimwear manufacturing — board shorts and competition suits

 Custom swimwear manufacturing requires specific fabrics, techniques, and compliance knowledge.
 This complete guide covers everything from board shorts to performance suits.

 Swimsuits are deceptively simple products.
-You look at a pair of board shorts or a one-piece suit and it doesn't seem complicated — but get the fabric wrong, the construction wrong, or the finishing wrong, and you'll know about it fast.
+You look at a pair of board shorts or a one-piece suit and it doesn't seem complicated and but get the fabric wrong, the construction wrong, or the finishing wrong, and you'll know about it fast.
 Chlorine resistance, UV protection, colorfastness in saltwater, elastic that doesn't go limp after twenty washes — these aren't nice-to-haves.
 They're the baseline expectation of any customer who buys swimwear.

 I've worked with clients launching everything from fashion beach brands to competitive swimming programs, and the requirements are completely different.
-This guide covers the full range so you can figure out where your product sits and what you need to manufacture it right.
+This guide covers the full range so you can figure out where your product sits and what you need to manufacture it right.!Custom swim shorts product sample

 The Swimwear Market: Where Does Your Product Fit?